Muxutruk2/auto-zimbra/README.md

 ---

 **Disclaimer:** This script is provided as-is.
 Use it at your own risk.
 Always back up your data before making major changes to your server.

+**Note:** This script has been tested and is intended to work with Ubuntu 20.04.
+Compatibility with other versions is not guaranteed.